top of page

 Girl 1: I'm itching to use my twinkling feet! - my future depends on each fantastic toe!

-Countess of W(intercedes to HH): Do you want them to be wed or what? - (to girls) - Thy legs must move to conquer as they fly, Thy breast - if bare enough - requires no shield - dance forth - sans armour thou shalt take the field!!
+Countess of W(intercedes to HH): Do you want them to be wed or what? (to girls) - thy legs must move to conquer as they fly, thy breast - if bare enough - requires no shield (shoves girls) - go on, dance forth - sans armour thou shalt take the field!!

 Countess of W(passing them each some wine): Knock it back girls - through the full veins its gentler poison swims - and wakes to wantonness the willing limbs

-HH: Saints spare us!! (taking a seat) Not since Cleopatra on her galley's deck has there been displayed so much of leg or more of neck! - Back to the second-hand barouche!
-Flossie, find the now-irredeemable Mrs. Hornem!
+HH: Saints spare us!! (taking a seat) Not since Cleopatra on her galley's deck has there been displayed so much of leg or more of neck! (mops sweat) - Flossie, find the now-irredeemable Mrs. Hornem! - Flossie??

 Flossie is nowhere to be found